 What Is a Master of Business Administration?

 A Masters of Business Administration (MBA) is a graduate level degree awarded to students with an advanced knowledge of business.
-MBA's cultivate skills in leadership with a focus on courses such as accounting, finance, economics, marketing and more.
+MBA program candidates cultivate skills in leadership with a focus on courses such as accounting, finance, economics, marketing and more.